ginger package

 Parameters:

-rhs (Vector2) – Right-hand side vector for multiplication
+rhs – Right-hand side vector

 Returns:

-Result vector of the matrix-vector product
+Result of matrix-vector product

 Examples